codyrioux/approximate-policy-iterajion/README.md

 Now take this and build your own reinforcement learning solutions to problems. :D

 ## Changelog

+### 0.3.10
+16 agents are now used for parallelism in the application.

+### 0.3.9
+The bug supposedly fixed in 0.3.7 appears to still exist, and this is another attempt at fixing said bug.

 ### 0.3.8
 Moved the default policy to one that is random during training and greedy on the estimated (rollout)